vanja-ivancevic/Old-School-Forge_Patch-only/README.md

 This patch updates various decks, enemy rewards, shop inventories, and configuration files for the Shandalar campaign in Forge to be limited to only old-border editions up to 27.
 May 2003 (Scourge).

+All enemy decks have been modified to fit this old-school experience!

 **Tested Version:** This patch has been tested and is intended for **forge-2.0.03**.
 Compatibility with other versions is not guaranteed.

 ## How to Install